Simcoe County Sports Update | Rock 95

 BARRIE LAKESHORES

-The Lakeshores are 2-8 after losing both games of a home and home series with the Orangeville Northmen by scores of 5-3 and 11-3.
+The Lakeshores are back in action Thursday against the Six Nations Arrows in pursuit of a playoff spot.
 10 games remain in the 2018 regular season schedule, 6 of those will be at Innisfil Recreation Center

 OJALL Standings